 Research Design

-We adapted Kenny and colleagues (2001; 2006) reciprocal standard dyad model to facilitate sibling comparisons.
-Sibling-based quasi-experimental models are particularly eﬀective at incorporating genetic and environmental design elements (Lahey & D’Onofrio, 2010; Rutter, 2007).
+We adapted Kenny and colleagues’ (2001; 2006) reciprocal standard dyad model to facilitate sibling comparisons.
+Sibling-based quasi-experimental models are particularly eﬀective for incorporating genetic and environmental design elements (Lahey & D’Onofrio, 2010; Rutter, 2007).
+Our model uses differences between both pairs of mothers and pairs of adolescents, which provides the measures that explicitly account for within-family variance.
+Further, within-family differences create a powerful control for virtually all background heterogeneity (variance) associated with both genetic and environmental differences (Lahey & D’Onofrio).
+We compare individuals from within the family in the context of the following models.
+First, we predict the difference in AFI, YiΔ , for a given pair of NLSY-Children, indexed as i, in the following model:

 YiΔ = β0 + β1 Y¯i + β2 X¯i + β3 XiΔ (1)